SamuelEnzi/NodeCS/README.md

 if a segment of a path starts with `:` it is treated as a parameter.
 All parameters are parsed as string and passed in the `Dictionary parameters`.

 ## IMPORTANT
-Make sure to create a Firewall rule and:
+Make sure to create a Firewall rule for external access and:
 - run the Server using Administrator privileges.

    **OR**
 - See [this](https://learn.microsoft.com/en-us/windows/win32/http/add-urlacl) for more info.